jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

-   This project is under active development so information and tools may change. *You can be a part of this change!* If you see anything that is incorrect or have any questions, feel free to reach out in the `gitter chat
+   This project is under active development so information and tools may change. *You can be a part of this change!* If you see anything that is incorrect or have any questions, feel free to post on the community `Discourse forum
+   <https://discourse.jupyter.org/>`_ or reach out in the `Gitter chat
    <https://gitter.im/jupyterhub/jupyterhub>`_ or create an issue at the `issues
    page`_.
 If you have tips or deployments that you would like to share, see :ref:`resources-and-references`.